-August 2017: America is a dangerous place for activists who defend human rights or natural resources, reports agencies like Oxfam and the UN.
+August 2017: Latin America is a dangerous place for activists who defend human rights or natural resources, reports agencies like Oxfam and the UN.
 Churches are affected when community members who lack safe access to farmland migrate away from their homes.
 In Colombia, Christian Peacemaker Teams and Justapaz (a Mennonite church organization) support small farming and mining communities where rural residents are affected by armed conflict and resource exploitation.
 In Mexico, churches minister to waves of migrants passing through their cities, seeking better lives.
 Pray for protection for these people who risk their own safety for the good of wider society.
 Click here to read more.

 August 2017: Praise the Lord for churches who live out an example of peace, breaking the cycles of violence with their witness to the ways of Christ’s peace.
 May our churches have the awareness to counter injustice against those who are marginalized.
 Pray that the church would continue to draw on the power of the Holy Spirit to grow in its capacity to demonstrate interdependence and love as alternatives to violence. – From Peace Sunday 2017 Worship Resources, click here to see more.